WPGC :

 'Big' Don O'Bryan (overnights)

-'The Way We Were' - Barbra Streisand.
+'The Way We Were'

 1975

 Bob Howard hires Harv Moore for mornings at WYSL, and 'The Morning Mayor' leaves the station after 12 years of AM drive.
-Jim Collins is named the new Program Director.
-'Columbus' moves to mornings as Jim Elliott is hired from WEAM for middays and Music Director.
+Jim Collins is named the new Program Director, 'Columbus' moves to mornings as Jim Elliott is hired from WEAM for middays and Music Director.
 Wolfman Jack's syndicated show runs on Saturday nights.

 A new FM transmitter is installed late in 1975 concurrent with a boost in antenna height to 480 feet (horizontal & vertical polarization).